sharpkeen/CWHQ-Discourse-Bot/README.md

 ## Features
 This plugin can:
   - Suggest users add links to their topic if they are missing one in a certain category
-  - Warn users who are bumping old topics that should be closed
   - Allow Helpers to close topics

 ## License